A-r-i-e-l-A/SMD/README.md

 Additionally, it allows for operations such as creating .asq files from the Placa data, converting Placas to CSV format, and selecting a specific component or position to serve as the center of the coordinate axis.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-Open a folder with all these files in your less hated IDE and execute this command: `javac -cp ".;lib/opencsv-5.7.1.jar;lib/commons-lang3-3.14.0.jar;lib/jaxb-api-2.3.0.jar;lib/mongo-java-driver-3.12.14.jar;lib/mongodb-driver-sync-4.11.1.jar" FileConverterGUI.java`
+Go to CMD corow feknskfnseufhwfh folder and compile with `javac -cp "lib/*" FileConverterGUI.java MongoDBConnector.java Placa.java`

-After the first execution, just execute the following command every time: `java -cp ".;lib/opencsv-5.7.1.jar;lib/commons-lang3-3.14.0.jar;lib/jaxb-api-2.3.0.jar;lib/mongo-java-driver-3.12.14.jar;lib/mongodb-driver-sync-4.11.1.jar" FileConverterGUI`
+and then just execute with `java -cp .;"lib/*" FileConverterGUI`

 ## 🎈 Usage <a name="usage"></a>